Frequently asked questions

 We have listed some of the most frequently asked questions below.
 If yours isn’t here, send it to Yvonne at Y.F.Cornejo@lboro.ac.uk

-We place you on the basis of prior experience, and assess you if your case is not clear-cut (for example, you have studied some, but have no qualification, or have studied outside of the UK).
+We place you on the basis of prior experience, and evaluate you on a one-to-one basis if your case is not clear-cut (for example, you have studied independently, but have no qualification, or have studied outside of the UK).

 Here are a few examples: